 Steven L. Davis is a PEN USA award-winning author and editor of several books.
 His writing has been described as "lively, groundbreaking, and illuminating."

 Davis is the current President of the Texas Institute of Letters, a literary honor society founded in 1936 with an elected membership consisting of the state’s most respected writers.
-He is considered "one of Texas' leading scholars of its indigenous culture" and he is a longtime curator at the Wittliff Collections at Texas State University, which holds the papers of many major authors.
+He is considered "one of Texas' leading scholars of its indigenous culture."
+He is a longtime curator at the Wittliff Collections at Texas State University, which holds the papers of many major authors.

 His previous books include Dallas 1963, winner of the PEN USA Award for Research Nonfiction.
 He is also the author of the acclaimed books, J. Frank Dobie: A Liberated Mind and Texas Literary Outlaws: Six Writers in the Sixties and Beyond.